AIcodeAcademy/full_stack_blueprint/.ai/builder/api.plan.template.md

 ### DTOs

 <!--
-Think about the Data Transfer Objects needed.
+Think about the Data Transfer Objects needed for each resource.
 List them in PascalCase, with a brief description.
 Follow the pattern: request-name-request.type.ts and response-name-response.type.ts
+No need to generate tasks for the DTOs at this point, just list them.
 -->

 @for(resource of resources) {
-For {{resource.name}}:
+For `{{resource.name}}`:
 @for(dto of resource.dtos) {
 - `{{dto.name}}`: {{dto.description}}
   @for(field of dto.fields) {